helidon-io/helidon/docs/se/ai/langchain4j/langchain4j.md

 }
 ```

 Last example is specialized agent `HelidonSeExpert`, focused on Helidon SE questions.
 As described in LangChain4j agents concepts, agents are most effective when they have a clear, narrow responsibility and the exact capabilities needed for that responsibility.
-This agent reads workflow input from agentic context via `@V("question")`, uses an SE-focused prompt with a selected chat model, content retriever, and tools, and writes its result back to agentic context through `outputKey = "lastResponse"` for downstream workflow steps (see [LangChain4j Agents documentation][agents-documentation]):
+This agent reads workflow input from agentic context via `@V("question")`, uses an SE-focused prompt with a selected chat model, content retriever, and tools, and writes its result back to agentic context through `outputKey = "lastResponse"` for downstream workflow steps (see [LangChain4j Agents documentation][agents-documenta]):

 ```java
 @Ai.Agent("helidon-se-expert")